robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Hey, petal," she said cheerily.
 "Dinner won't be long.
 Can I get you anything?"

 I stared at her.
 No words.
 Her brows rose a little.
-She said nothing—with a tiny shrug and pursed lips she turned back to the stove.
+She said nothing — with a tiny shrug and pursed lips she turned back to the stove.

 I continued to gaze at her for a moment.